BayAreaMetro/DataViz/SpatialAnalysisMapping/PublishingSharingAGOL.md

     - To share with **only** a select group of stakeholders, share content to a **working group only**.
 Don't share with **organization** or **public**.
 If an appropriate working group does not exist, create one following guidelines for [creating working groups](#create-working-group)
     - To share with a wider audience, or a stakeholder not part of the MTC AGOL Organization, share content to **organization**, **public**, or both if necessary.

-## Publishing Curated Content to an External Audience with ArcGIS Online
+## Publishing Curated Content to an External Audience

 **Any content that MTC indends to publish to external audiences via ArcGIS Online should be reviewed and shared publicly by the ArcGIS Online content administrator.**